-Upon completion of the corporate reorganization, Laredo Petroleum Holdings, Inc. will have four wholly-owned subsidiaries: Laredo Petroleum, Inc., a Delaware corporation formed in October 2006; Laredo Petroleum Texas, LLC, a Texas limited liability company formed in March 2007; Laredo Gas Services, LLC, a Delaware limited liability company formed in November 2007; and Laredo Petroleum-Dallas, Inc., a Delaware corporation formed in May 2006, formerly known as Broad Oak Energy, Inc.
+Laredo Inc. has three wholly-owned subsidiaries: Laredo Petroleum Texas, LLC, a Texas limited liability company formed in March 2007; Laredo Gas Services, LLC, a Delaware limited liability company formed in November 2007; and Laredo Petroleum-Dallas, Inc., a Delaware corporation formed in May 2006, formerly known as Broad Oak Energy, Inc.

-Laredo Petroleum, Inc. is the borrower under our senior secured credit facility as well as the issuer of our \$550 million senior unsecured notes due 2019, which we refer to as the senior unsecured notes.
-All of Laredo's subsidiaries (other than Laredo Petroleum, Inc. and, prior to the consummation of this offering, Laredo Petroleum Holdings, Inc.) and Laredo Petroleum, LLC are guarantors of the obligations under our senior secured credit facility and the senior unsecured notes.
+Laredo Inc. is the borrower under our senior secured credit facility as well as the issuer of our notes.
+Currently, Laredo LLC and all of its subsidiaries (other than Laredo Inc. and LPH) are guarantors of the obligations under our senior secured credit facility and the notes.